 Cut off the excess floss.

 Get your tassel really fluffy by running a comb over the thread.
 This will separate the floss and really fluff it out.

-(If you are not using the cardboard make a bundle of threads which are about 18″ long.
-It’s easier to start longer and trim, than to use pieces which are short and hard to handle.)
+(If you are not using cardboard, make a bundle of threads that are about 18” long.
+It’s easier to start longer and trim than to use pieces that are short and hard to handle.)

 Stop the wrapping when you feel it has reached the thickness you want.

 Now we have to remove it from the form.

 Cut out a piece of thread, and thread it through a thick needle.
 Slip the needle between the cardboard and the thread loops.
 Tie a knot.

 Slip the loop from the cardboard carefully.
 Once it is off the form, cut away any tails.

 Tie the tassel at the neck.
 The neck is some 1/4 inch from the top.
 Cut out 6 inches of the full strand of embroidery thread or thin metal wire to secure and attach the loops of the tassel.
 Wrap this thread or wire over the loops some 1/4 inch down from the knot you just made.
 Tie securely.
 You can also use thin satin ribbons for this.

 You can make a head for the tassel ( used to cover the head of the tassel) using beads, or even polymer clay.